 This Mandalorian is indeed a hardcore dude.
 However, he’s not infallible.
 He gets knocked around a bit, faces obstacles he can’t overcome, encounters failure and seems outmatched at times.

 Given how denizens of Mandalore are feared warriors throughout the galaxy, the show has done a great job of subverting that thus far.
-This Mando is clearly more complex, and as we get deeper below that Beskar Steel armor, we’re bound to find out more substance to his story.
+This Mando is clearly more complex, and as we get deeper below that Beskar Steel armor, we’re bound to find out more substance to his story in Season 2.

 The Simpsons is a cartoon that crossed lines.
 It entertained kids, teens, and adults simultaneously.
 It was like nothing that came before it, and in all honesty, nothing that’s come since.